Jean Galea

 401K

 This is a retirement scheme mechanism in the US that is what we would call a private pension in Europe, where both the employer and the employee can contribute and get some tax benefits.
-This does not exist in Europe in any country as far as I know, although the UK might have something similar.
+This does not exist in most European countries either as far as I know.

 The United Kingdom has an equivalent to 401k called Workplace pension and in current form, it amounts to 8% of employee’s gross annual income.
 It is seen as a top-up to government-funded State Pension which isn’t considered sufficient enough to live on.
 Contributions commonly get split 5% employee and 3% employer, however, an employer can pay more towards it (ie. Sainsbury’s employees have 4 + 4 split) or allow above minimum contributions.
 All depends on the scheme they chose.